alessandropadrinofficial/Artificial_Intelligence/Reinforcement_learning/Navigation/README.md

 The task is episodic, and in order to solve the environment, the agent must get an average score of +13 over 100 consecutive episodes.

+## Setup

+The notebook requires Python 3.6 along with ####Jupyter, ####PyTorch, ####Numpy, ####Matplotlib, and the ####Unity ML-Agents Toolkit.

+Assuming you have the Anaconda package manager installed, a suitable environment (here named navigation) can be created by running the following command:

+**conda create -n navigation python=3.6 jupyter pytorch matplotlib

+Activate the environment and download the Unity ML-Agents Toolkit.
+Assuming the toolkit has been downloaded to the folder ml-agents, run the following command:

+**pip install ml-agents/python

+Now, start a jupyter server in the DRLND-navigation repository's base directory:

+**jupyter notebook

+Open the Navigation.ipynb notebook and follow the instructions.

 ## Resources
 [Human-level control through deep reinforcement learning](https://storage.googleapis.com/deepmind-media/dqn/DQNNaturePaper.pdf)